 Apple has updated its Safari web browser.
 From iPad OS 13, the iPad will act as a macOS computer for web servers.
 For users, this means that Safari will no longer display the mobile versions of web pages but will allow them to access the desktop versions of websites.
 This allows them to conveniently use web applications like Google Docs and WordPress on their iPad, easily download files with the new download manager, and better collaborate with colleagues.

 And that’s not all – Safari’s “desktop-class” version makes it easy for users to access Windows Virtual Desktop.
-All the more exciting as there are currently no mobile clients available for Windows Virtual Desktop.
 Using desktop-class browsing, users can then simply access a Microsoft hosted website that runs on the Azure platform along with the virtual desktops.

 iPadOS 13 supports a mouse